prasoon006/lab-website/content/event/WCEF-online-Side/index.md

-abstract: Building professionals from different stakeholder groups and geographical regions are invited to join to define action points to share good practices and scale up implementation.Naomi Keena, PhD As the rates of urbanization increase to unprecedented levels, the urgent need for sustainable housing and infrastructure has become a widespread global challenge with social, economic, and ecological implications.
-The housing sector, and its value chain, directly impacts the majority of the United Nations (UN) Sustainable Development Goals (SGDs).
+abstract: This World Circular Economy Forum (WCEF) side event titled 'State of Play for Circular Built Environment in Europe, Middle East and North America online Side Event' is organized by UNEP One Planet Network (OPN) Sustainable Buildings and Construction Programme (SBC).
+This event shares key findings from three regional reports on circularity in the built environment.
+Circularity assessment is discussed, and global conclusions and recommendations debated.
+Building professionals from different stakeholder groups and geographical regions are invited to join to define action points to share good practices and scale up implementation.
+Dr. Keena presents her scholarship on circular economy in the built environment as part of the UN One Planet Network, Sustainable Building and Construction (SBC) Programme’s ‘Global State of Play - Circularity in the Built Environment 2020 report specifically the regional report for North America.

 # Talk start and end times.
 #   End time can optionally be hidden by prefixing the line with `#`.
-date: '2022-10-20T15:00:00Z'
+date: '2020-10-10T15:00:00Z'
 #date_end: '2030-06-01T15:00:00Z'
 all_day: false

 # Schedule page publish date (NOT talk date).
-publishDate: '2017-01-01T00:00:00Z'
+publishDate: '2017-10-10T00:00:00Z'

 authors: []
 tags: []